 Complex physics representation due to solid composite strut attached to rubber tyre with pre-tensioned bolts and tyre filled with 40psi air pressure using hydrostatic fluid elements.
 Complex contact conditions with geometric non-linearity between rubber tyre and concrete.

 - Composite strut is made of GFRP sheet with 22mm thickness (88 plys, Each ply thickness

-is 0.25mm) which is FE modelled and composite strut damage mechanics was modelled using Hashins damage model .
+is 0.25mm) which is FE modeled and composite strut damage mechanics was modeled using Hashins damage model .

-- Tyre is modelled with Hyper-elastic mooney -rivilin material model which is filled with air
+- Tyre is modeled with Hyper-elastic Mooney -a rivilin material model which is filled with air

 at 0.275Mpa (40psi) assuming Ideal gas molecular weight of 0.044Kg.
 Air is filled in the

 - Four M6 Bolts between the tyre and strut are modelled with steel assuming strength class